irchelp/irchelp.github.io/irchelp/networks/undernet.md

 UnderNet has a strong culture of welcoming users, with moderated classes on basic IRC topics and services regularly run for the benefit of new users on the network.

-UnderNet is a centrally managed network, with a comparatively bureaucratic structure, and many activities governed by various [committees](http://www.undernet.org/committees.php).
+UnderNet is a centrally governed network, with a comparatively bureaucratic structure, and many activities governed by various [committees](http://www.undernet.org/committees.php).

 ## Official Channels